jerbaroo/monad-portal/README.md

 <!-- Bottom row. -->
 The bottom row of the diagram represents a developer interacting with a database on their own machine.
-More specifically the developer has opened a GHCI repl and is using the Telescope interface to interact with the local database.
+More specifically the developer has opened a REPL and is using the Telescope interface to interact with the local database.

 <!-- Top row, server is a proxy. -->
 The top row of the diagram shows two uses of the Telescope interface, one by a